 Because of these brain-enhancing qualities, I became interested in exploring the effect of AFA on Alzheimer’s disease.
 In my preliminary research, which was published in the Journal of Orthomolecular Medicine in the 1985 Winter / Spring Issue, I reported positive effects in both of two closely followed clients.
 Each had been diagnosed with Alzheimer’s disease at highly respected university medical centers.

 Blue-green algae are a significant life force on the earth.
 Algae were the first plants to use sunlight to perform photosynthesis and make their own food from the environment.
-For three and a half billion years, algae have transformed the planet into a life-support system for we complex multicellular organisms.
-Spirulina and AFA are an ancient and wonderful team of high life-force foods which have a powerful healing and rejuvenating effect on the human body, mind, and spirit.
+For three and a half billion years, algae have transformed the planet into a life-support system for complex multicellular organisms.
+Spirulina and AFA are an ancient and wonderful team of high-life-force foods that have a powerful healing and rejuvenating effect on the human body, mind, and spirit.

 Gabriel Cousens, M.D., is a holistic physician and author.